Gluster: Design

-GlusterFS provides data reliability and availability through various kinds of replication: replicated volumes and Geo-replication.
+GlusterFS provides data reliability and availability through various kinds of replication: replicated volumes and geo-replication.
 Replicated volumes ensure that there exists at least one copy of each file across the bricks, so if one fails, data is still stored and accessible.
-Geo-replication provides a master-slave model of replication, where volumes are copied across geographically distinct locations.
+Geo-replication provides a leader-follower model of replication, where volumes are copied across geographically distinct locations.
 This happens asynchronously and is useful for availability in case of a whole data center failure.